mc-cip/spec/format_spec.md

 ## Version Information

 Projects can contain a `versions` array, which lists Version Objects.
+These objects are stored in chronological order from most recent to least recent.

 ## Version Objects